 - The Playhouse Disney "Tasty Time with Ze Fronk" shorts usually end with "Get out of my kitchen you silly cat!" complete with Ze Fronk chasing Dom (the cat) around the kitchen.

-- In the 90s Action Man series, each episode ends with Action Man reflecting about the missing memory he has recovered during that episode.
+- In the Action Man (1995) cartoon series, each episode ends with Action Man reflecting about the missing memory he has recovered during that episode.

 - Nellie The Elephant dreams of going back to the jungle where all the other elephants lived.